-Cialis was approved by the FDA on 21st November, 2003 as a prescription medicine used to treat erectile dysfunction.
+Cialis was approved by the FDA on 21st November, 2003 as a prescription drug to treat erectile dysfunction.
 The main ingredient of Cialis is tadalafil.
-This relaxes the muscles of the penis and increases the blood flow into the penis so that a good erection can be gained followed by sexual stimulation.
-Cialis was developed by a small biotech firm in US, ICOS and was marketed by Eli Lilly.
-Cialis is an orange colored pill, available in 5mg, 10mg, and 20mg tablets for oral administration and should be taken when sexual intercourse is intended.
+This relaxes the muscles of the penis and increases the blood flow into the penis to facilitate an erection.
+Cialis was developed by a small biotech firm in US — ICOS — and was marketed by Eli Lilly.
+Cialis is an orange colored pill, available in 5mg, 10mg, and 20mg tablets for oral administration.

-Viagra was approved by FDA on 27th March, 1998 as a prescription medicine for pulmonary arterial hypertension.
-The main ingredient of Viagra is Sildenafil, the generic name for it is Sildenafil citrate, which relaxes the muscles of penis and increases the blood flow into the penis so that a good erection can be gained followed by sexual stimulation.
-Viagra is the product of the drug manufacturing company, Pfizer.
-Viagra is a blue, rounded diamond shaped pill available in 25mg, 50mg and 100mg tablets for oral administration in the fasted state and should be taken when sexual intercourse is intended.
+Viagra was approved by the FDA on 27th March, 1998 as a prescription medicine for pulmonary arterial hypertension.
+The main ingredient of Viagra is Sildenafil, which — similar to Cialis — relaxes the muscles of penis and increases blood flow into the penis.
+Viagra is a product of the drug manufacturing company Pfizer.
+Viagra is a blue, rounded diamond-shaped pill available in 25mg, 50mg and 100mg tablets for oral administration in the fasted state.

 |Side effects||Facial flushing (reddening), headaches, .
 Vardenafil also may cause chest pain, low blood pressure,congestion,dizziness.||Facial flushing, headaches, stomach pain, nasal congestion, nausea, diarrhea, and an inability to differentiate between the colors green and blue.|

 |FDA Approval||November 21, 2003.||March 27, 1998.|